Nathan Hale Associates

 |Harkness Associates||$5,000 – $9,999|

-A member of Yale College's Class of 1773, Nathan Hale served as a Revolutionary War soldier in Cambridge, New York, and New London and eventually volunteered to be a spy under General George Washington's direction.
+A member of Yale College’s Class of 1773, Nathan Hale served as a Revolutionary War soldier in Cambridge, New York, and New London.
+He eventually volunteered to be a spy for General George Washington.

 Disguised as a schoolmaster, he made his way into the British camps in Brooklyn and New York.
 Hale was soon recognized and arrested behind enemy lines.
 His papers were found in his shoes, among them his Yale diploma.
 Before being executed on September 22, 1776, he uttered his last words: “I only regret that I have but one life to lose for my country.”